skeeto/skeeto.github.com/_posts/2016-12-22-Performance-Advantages-of-Lexical-Scope.markdown

     8       return

 It's only 8 instructions, none of which are expensive dynamic variable instructions.
-And this isn't even the optimal byte-code.
+And this isn't even close to the optimal byte-code.
 In fact, as of Emacs 25.1 the byte-compiler often doesn't produce the optimal byte-code for lexical scope code and still needs some work.
-Despite not firing on all cylinders, lexical scope still manages to beat dynamic scope in performance benchmarks.
+**Despite not firing on all cylinders, lexical scope still manages to beat dynamic scope in performance benchmarks.**

 Here's the optimal byte-code, should the byte-compiler become smarter
 someday:

-    0       constant  3
-    1       constant  foo
+    0       constant  foo
-    2       call      0
+    1       call      0
-    3       discard
+    2       constant  3
-    4       return
+    3       return

-Down to 5 instructions due to computing the math operation at compile time.
+It's down to 4 instructions due to computing the math operation at compile time.
 Emacs' byte-compiler only has rudimentary constant folding, so it doesn't notice that `x` and `y` are constants and misses this optimization.
 I speculate this is due to its roots compiling under dynamic scope.
 Since `x` and `y` are no longer exposed to `foo`, the compiler has the opportunity to optimize them out of existence.
 I haven't measured it, but I would expect this to be significantly faster than the dynamic scope version of this function.

 ### Optional dynamic scope